Azerbaijan strongman Aliyev holding firmly on to power

 "For decades, the Aliyevs have been appropriating Azerbaijan's national riches, they have amassed an immense hidden wealth," Khadija Ismayilova, an anti-corruption crusader, told AFP.

-"They cling to power to continue looting the country's resources," said the award-wining journalist who spent 17 months in jail in 2014-2016 after she exposed official graft.
+"They cling to power to continue looting the country's resources," said the award-winning journalist who spent 17 months in jail in 2014-2016 after she exposed official graft.

 In 2009, Aliyev amended the country's constitution so he could run for an unlimited number of presidential terms, in a move criticised by rights advocates who say he could become a president for life.